From Sonic Retro

-Eventually Super Sonic (who is separate from normal Sonic at this point in Sonic the Comic) absorbs all of Chaos' energy, causing Chaos to revert back to his fish state.
+Eventually, Super Sonic (who is separate from normal Sonic at this point in Sonic the Comic) absorbs all of Chaos' energy, causing Chaos to revert back to his fish state.
 This was also Fleetway's last original story for Sonic the Comic.

-Perfect Chaos as seen in STC.
+Perfect Chaos as seen in Sonic the Comic.

 In Archie's Sonic the Hedgehog comic series, Chaos' background and appearance are consistent with that of Sonic Adventure, although he was broken out of the Black Emerald rather than the Master Emerald.